gbarthelemy/spring-cloud-kubernetes-example/gateway-service/README.md

 # Spring cloud kubernetes gateway service

-This project is a gateway web-service and is based on Spring Cloud Kubernetes project.
+This module is a basic web-service based on Springboot.
+The runnable is built as a jar and then embedded in openjdk docker image.

+This project has the following dependencies :
+ * spring-boot-starter-web
+ * spring-boot-starter-actuator
+ * spring-boot-configuration-processor
+ * spring-cloud-kubernetes-core
+ * spring-cloud-kubernetes-config
+ * spring-cloud-kubernetes-discovery

 It is build as a jar and then embedded in openjdk docker image.

+* Start time : 14.584 seconds
+* Pod memory usage : 253Mi
+* Pod CPU(cores) : 1741m
+* Image size : 267MB
+* App build time : ~5 seconds

 ## 1. Prerequisites